openversity/openversity.github.io/docs/rust/ownership.md

     ```

 ---
-## References to modify
+## Reference to Modify the data
-* References to the data are immutable by default
+* References to the data are immutable by default.
-* We can use mutable reference to borrow the access to data as well as modify
+* We can use **mutable** reference to borrow the access to modify the data.
     ```rust
     let msg = String::from("WELCOME");
     display(&msg); //Only reference is passed; Ownership not moved